22 Leading Social Media Platforms For 2024 (Ranked By Monthly Active Users)

 So, you don’t necessarily need to focus on just one—it’s a good idea to cast a wide net and build your social media presence on multiple networks in tandem.

-Just remember that different types of content will work better on certain platforms.
+However, different types of content will work better on certain platforms.
+That’ll eventually be reflected in your analytics.

 Sources